If American Gaming Association estimates are correct, the US sports betting market is worth about $150 billion a year.

 Pennsylvania okayed sports betting pending a change in the law when it passed gambling expansion.
 The Supreme Court overturning the Professional and Amateur Sports Protection Act (PASPA) in May 2018 was that change.

-Parx followed suit in January, with Harrah’s Philadelphia and the South Philadelphia Turf Club not long after that.
+Parx followed suit in January, with Harrah’s Philadelphia, the South Philadelphia Turf Club, the Oaks (formerly Valley Forge Turf Club) and Valley Forge Casino Resort not long after that.

 Parx Casino is the state’s top-grossing gambling facility.
 It is in Bensalem, just a half-hour drive from the center of Philadelphia.
 In July 2018, GAN announced it would be Parx’ official online gambling content and software supplier.